Securing AI-Powered Applications: Mapping the OWASP Top 10 for LLMs to Real-World Development Practices

 • Content policy enforcement

-• Blocklist/allowlist filtering
+• Blocklist and allowlist filtering

-Layer 3: LLM Processing
+Layer 3, LLM Processing

 • Secure system prompts with role separation